How Does the FICO 9 Bankcard Score Differ From a FICO Credit Score?

-The credit-scoring industry has often brought confusion to consumers who have no idea that there are different kinds of credit scores -- many of which are not the actual numbers used by lenders.
+The credit-scoring industry has often caused confusion for consumers who are unaware that there are various types of credit scores, many of which are not used by lenders.

 Oakland, CA resident Nancy, 41, received a FICO credit score through her Overstock.com MasterCard and was astounded to discover that she earned a credit score of 873.

 If you’ve ever received a FICO credit score, you might recall that FICO scores range from 300 to 850.

 It has a score range of 250 to 900.
 Nancy’s card was issued by First Bankcard, a division of First National Bank of Omaha, which offering free monthly FICO 9 Bankcard Scores.